Namma Metro: Phase 2/2A/2B

 216 coaches for the Yellow Line as well as extensions of the Purple and Green Lines will be delivered by CRRC Nanjing Puzhen in partnership with Titagarh Wagons, with 204 of 216 coaches to be built in India.
-BMRCL awarded a contract to BEML to supply 318 coaches (53 trainsets with six coaches each) in August 2023 valued at 3,177Cr.132 coaches (22 trainsets) will be deployed on the Pink Line, while 222 coaches (37 trainsets) will be deployed on the Blue Line.
+BMRCL awarded a contract to BEML to supply 360 coaches (60 trainsets with six coaches each) in August 2023 valued at 3,177Cr.
+138 coaches (23 trainsets) will be deployed on the Pink Line, while 222 coaches (37 trainsets) will be deployed on the Blue Line.

 On 31 August 2024 BEML revealed the design of upcoming rolling stock for the Pink Line and Blue Line.
-The first prototype is expected to be rolled out by early 2025.
+The first prototype of Pink Line rolled out in December 2025.
 The coaches for the Blue Line will have specially designed luggage racks for passengers since the Blue Line connects to Kempegowda International Airport.

+In December 2025, BMRCL placed an order of 36 additional coaches (6 trainsets) for the Yellow Line.
+BMRCL announced that out of the 36 trainsets from CRRC-Titagarh, 21 DTG trainsets which was supposed to be deployed for both Green and Purple Lines, will now be commissioned only for the Green Line and 17 existing trainsets from BEML will be transferred from Green Line to Purple Line.

 Power supply

 In December 2009, ABB was awarded the contract to provide power solutions for the first phase of the planned metro network.
 ABB designed, supplied, installed and commissioned four substations that receive and distribute electricity, each rated at 66/33 kV, as well as the auxiliary and traction substations.
 ABB also provided an integrated network management system, or SCADA (supervisory control and data acquisition), to monitor and control the installations.
 BMRC currently pays BESCOM ₹5.7 per unit of electricity.

 In 2016, BMRCL signed an agreement with CleanMax Solar to set up solar installations at Baiyapanahalli and Peenya stations.
 After Phase 2 of the metro is complete, CleanMax Solar will set up similar installations at the metro depots in Challaghatta, Whitefield, Kothanur and Hebbagodi.
 As per the agreement, CleanMax Solar will bear the cost of installation and the BMRC will pay CleanMax a rate of ₹5.5 per unit of electricity for three years.
 Following the three-year period, all six installations will be transferred to the BMRC.
 According to the BMRC director of operations NM Dhoke, "The 1.4 MW installation can generate up to 10,000 units, which help power the depot facilities.
 However, it is not sufficient to power the trains, but it will help us save ₹51 crore over 25 years on energy".

 In February 2019, Alstom was awarded a GBP 62 million contract to provide electrification systems for Phase 2 of the Namma Metro.
 The company will construct 56 substations to supply power for Phase 2 of the system.